okyada/edx-platform/docs/en_us/course_authors/source/creating_content/a_b_tests.rst

 .. image:: ../Images/a-b-test-studio_unit_page.png
  :alt: Image of a unit page in Studio and an A/B test component

-You see the A/B test's child components by clicking the arrow in the link above.
+You see the A/B test's child components by clicking **View** in the image above.
 A read-only page then shows all the components in the A/B test:

 .. image:: ../Images/a_b_test_children.png
  :alt: Image of the A/B test child components